MwaiBanda/Momentum/MomentumiOS/README.md

-# Momentum Church: Indiana (iOS)
+# Momentum Church: Indiana (iOS & iPadOS)
 Payments & Sermon Streaming App for Momentum Church in Indiana.
 Built in Kotlin Multiplatform Mobile(KMM) with SwiftUI, the app allows users to make payments to the church, stream past sermons, edit & update account information.
 Persists data locally with SQLDelight and Remote with Firebase.
-The apps are architected to emphasize code sharing, so all core business logic written in the SDK, Android & iOS app only contain presentation logic, viewmodels and tests.
+The apps are architected to emphasize code sharing, so all core business logic written in the SDK.
+Android, iOS & iPadOS apps only contain presentation logic, viewmodels and tests.

 ## Dependencies
 - Stripe